martinhoT/cbd-practical/Lab-2/ex1/NOTES.md

 | $lte | Less than or equal | $size | Size of array |
 | $in  | In an array | $text | Text search |
 | $nin | Not in an array | $regex | Match regular expression |
+| $elemMatch | Match all criteria on one array element

 For more, see: [Query and Projection Operators](https://docs.mongodb.com/manual/reference/operator/query/)